mjip/producesort/README.md

 # producesort

 A tool for determining if produce is rotten based on image recognition.
+Uses Gaussian smoothing and Canny edge detection to create the masks, and the difference of Gaussian method to isolate blobs.
 ![screenshot](https://i.imgur.com/gQ01WgY.png)
 ![screenshot](https://i.imgur.com/85epnld.png)
 ![screenshot](https://i.imgur.com/Cc0BA6H.png)